EasyX-Community/EasyNOMP-old/README.md

 ***Mine PEXA @ EasyXPool: https://easyxpool.tk/***

-***Support IS DISCONTINUED!
+***Support is DISCONTINUED!
 I am busy as a pool operator.
 Please do not ask me about EasyNOMP support.***

 -------
 ### !~ DEVELOPMENT WARNING ~!